Democratic Republic of Georgia

-The Democratic Republic of Georgia (DRG; საქართველოს დემოკრატიული რესპუბლიკა) was the first modern establishment of a republic of Georgia, which existed from May 1918 to February 1921.
-Recognized by all major European powers of the time, DRG was created in the wake of the Russian Revolution of 1917, which led to the collapse of the Russian Empire and allowed territories formerly under Saint Petersburg's rule to assert independence.
-In contrast to Bolshevik Russia, DRG was governed by a moderate, multi-party political system led by the Georgian Social Democratic Party (Menshevik).
+The Democratic Republic of Georgia (DRG; საქართველოს დემოკრატიული რესპუბლიკა) was the first modern establishment of a republic of Georgia, which existed from May 1918 to March 1921.
+Recognized by all major European powers of the time, DRG was created in the wake of the Russian Revolution of 1917, which led to the collapse of the Russian Empire and allowed territories formerly under Russia's rule to assert independence.
+In contrast to Bolshevik Russia, DRG was governed by a moderate, multi-party political system led by the Georgian Social Democratic Party (Mensheviks).

 Initially, DRG was a protectorate of the German Empire.
 However, after the German defeat in World War I, the country was partially occupied by British troops, who were sent there to counter a proposed Bolshevik invasion.
 The British had to leave in 1920 because of the Treaty of Moscow, in which Russia recognized Georgia's independence in exchange for DRG not hosting forces hostile to Russia's interests.
 Now that Western European powers were no longer present in Georgia, in February 1921 the Bolshevik Red Army proceeded to invade the country, leading to DRG's defeat and collapse by March of that year, with Georgia becoming a Soviet republic.
-The Georgian Government, led by Prime Minister Noe Jordania, moved to France where it continued to work in exile.
+The Georgian Government, led by Prime Minister Noe Zhordania, moved to France where it continued to work in exile.
 The government-in-exile was recognized by France, Britain, Belgium, and Poland as the only legitimate government of Georgia until the 1930s, when growing Soviet power and political processes in Europe made it impractical to do so indefinitely.

 Although short-lived, DRG continues to be an inspiration for modern day Georgia due to its legacy of democracy and pluralism.
-DRG was one of the first countries in Europe to grant women the right to vote as enshrined in the Georgian constitution, which was “unusual in most European constitutions at the time”.
+DRG was one of the first countries in Europe to grant women the right to vote as enshrined in the Georgian constitution, which was "unusual in most European constitutions at the time".
 Several women of varying backgrounds were elected to the Georgian parliament, as were representatives of nine ethnicities, including Germans, Russians, Armenians, Azerbaijanis, and Jews.
 DRG also saw the founding of Georgia's first fully fledged university, thereby realizing a longstanding goal cherished by generations of Georgian intellectuals whose efforts were, up to that point, consistently frustrated by the Imperial Russian authorities.